The Aardvarks (band)

 The Aardvarks were an American garage rock band from Muskegon, Michigan who were active between 1964-1968.
-They were one of the most popular groups in the Muskegon area and recorded three singles, two of which were issued on labels of Dave Kalmback's Fenton Records based out of Sparta, Michigan.
-The group scored a local hit with "I'm Higher than I'm Down", which is now considered a garage rock classic, and their work is highly regarded by collectors and enthusiasts.
+They recorded three singles, two of which were issued on labels of Dave Kalmback's Fenton Records based in Sparta, Michigan.
+The group scored a local hit with "I'm Higher than I'm Down", which is now considered a garage rock classic, and several of their songs have been included in garage rock compilations.

 History

+Formation

-The Aardvarks, from Muskegon, Michigan, rose out of the ashes of a previous group, the Hitchhikers whose membership included lead vocalist Daryl Dingler and drummer Garey Walker, who would go on to go on to form the new band in late 1964.
+The Aardvarks from Muskegon, Michigan, had their origins in a previous group, the Hitchhikers, whose membership included lead vocalist Daryl Dingler and drummer Garey Walker, who went on to form the new band in late 1964.
 Initially, the lineup consisted of group leader Dingler on lead vocals and Walker on drums, along with John Carter and Rick Spatt on guitars.
 After Spatt departed for college, the band decided that it needed keyboards, so Dingler asked Rick Kuerth to join on organ.
 Kuerth played classical piano and knew Gary Walker at high school, where they both played percussion in the marching band.
 According to Kuerth, "I never considered us a 'garage band'.
 Yes, we originally rehearsed in Garey's basement, but he did not even have a real garage.
 One of the first things Chuck did was to rent us a building for us to rehearse in (our rehearsal hall).
 We never played in a garage, except once at my house.
 We were able to play as loud and long as we wanted and didn't bother anyone."
-The band needed a bass player an eventually found Terry Potts to fill the role.
+The band needed a bass player and eventually found Terry Potts to fill the role.
 According to Kuerth, "I see myself and Terry as being part of an evolution in Darryl's vision for the group that really worked out quite well."